All articles

 Prize recognition

 On 12 May, Bayseian co-founder Aamir Faaiz pitched Tekniti at the Soyoye Entrepreneurship Prize.
-The judging panel included Babatunde Soyoye (Co-founder & Managing Partner, Helios Investment Partners — Africa's largest private investment firm, with over $7 billion in completed investments across four continents), Dr. Pahini Pandya (Founder & CEO, Panakeia — an AI pathology company that profiles cancer biomarkers from tissue images in minutes), and Michael Stothard (Principal, Firstminute Capital — a $500m seed fund backed by 130+ unicorn founders, with portfolio companies including Mistral).
+The judging panel included Babatunde Soyoye (Co-founder & Managing Partner, Helios Investment Partners, Africa's largest private investment firm, with over $7 billion in completed investments across four continents), Dr. Pahini Pandya (Founder & CEO, Panakeia, an AI pathology company that profiles cancer biomarkers from tissue images in minutes), and Michael Stothard (Partner, Firstminute Capital, a $500m seed fund backed by 130+ unicorn founders, with portfolio companies including Mistral).
 They assessed on commercial potential, traction, business model, technology, and founder-market fit.

 Tekniti AI was named among the winners.